rameezahmed-dev/rameezahmed-dev/README.md

 - 👋 Hi, I’m **Rameez Ahmed**
 - 👀 I’m interested in **Data Science**
-- 🌱 I’m currently learning **python, Data Science, Machine Learing**
+- 🌱 I’m currently learning **Python, Data Science, Machhine Learning**

 <!---
 rameezahmed-dev/rameezahmed-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.